Black-Eyed Peas with Tomatoes and Herbs

 Variations

-• Black-Eyed Peas with Greens: Add 2 cups chopped spinach or chard in the last 5 minutes of cooking for extra nutrition and color.
+• Black-Eyed Peas with Greens: Add 2 cups chopped spinach or chard in the last 5 minutes of cooking for a greener pan.

 • Spiced Black-Eyed Peas: Add 1 tsp cumin and 1/2 tsp smoked paprika with the garlic for a North African-inspired version.